 Place your multimeter in Volts DC mode and connect the red test lead to the DK GRN/RED wire of the MAP sensor harness connector (see image 1 of 2).

-Ground the black multimeter lead directly on the battery negative (-) post and turn the key to the On position (do not start the engine).
+Ground the black multimeter test lead directly on the battery negative (-) post and turn the key to the On position (do not start the engine).

 At this point your multimeter should read a voltage between 4.5 to 5 volts DC.